-Dogs can experience three types of ear infections, known as otitis externa, media, and interna.
+Dogs can experience three types of ear infections, known otitis externa, media, and internet.
 The most common is otitis externa, or an outer ear infection, which happens when there is inflammation in the outer ear canal.
 Otitis media and interna refer to infections of the middle and inner ear canal, respectively.
 Middle and inner ear infections in dogs often result from the spread of infection from the external ear.

 Middle and inner ear infections can be very serious and can result in deafness, a loss of coordination and balance, and in severe cases, facial paralysis.